jarivalentine/Salus-Security-Docs/README.md

 ## Features
-this is a list of every feature in the application.
+This is a list of every feature in the application.
 ![homepage](./images/homepage.png)

 - Available for all users